eric-sun92/imYale/README.md

 ## Installation (to run locally)

-`f23-imyale` consists of both frontend and backend components.
+`imYale` consists of both frontend and backend components.
 The `IMYale` folder contains the frontend, while the `IMYaleBackend` folder contains the backend.
 Before beginning the installation, ensure you have XCode and an iPhone simulator installed.

 1. **Prepare Directory and Clone Repo**: Navigate to a desired folder directory in your command line.
 Ensure that this directory has no spaces in its path.
 Clone this repository with this command
    `git clone https://github.com/yale-swe/f23-imyale.git`